BlockchainCommons/www.SmartCustody.com/sponsors.md

 - **Frederic Meyer**
 - **David Strayhorn**

-If you would like to support the Second Edition of *#SmartCustody* and be added to this list of financial contributors, you can do so via the [#SmartCustody Book Crowdfunding](https://smartcustody.btcpay.blockchaincommons.com/) page on our [BTCPay](https://btcpay.blockchaincommons.com/) server (also available via the QR code below).
+If you would like to support the Second Edition of *#SmartCustody* and be added to this list of financial contributors, you can do so via the  [BTCPay](https://btcpay.blockchaincommons.com/) server (also available via the QR code below).

 ![](./support-btcpay.png)